-Refer to attached detailed forward program for additional information.
-HVEC operates MAC consists of an approved open cut (with trucks and shovels to extract up to 32Mtpa of ROM coal) and underground mining operation, a rail loop and associated rail loading facilities located approximately 5 kilometres south west of Muswellbrook in NSW.
+HVEC operates MAC comprising an approved open cut (with trucks and shovels to extract up to 32Mtpa of ROM coal) and underground mining operation, a rail loop and associated rail loading facilities located approximately 5 kilometres south west of Muswellbrook in NSW.
 Coal is crushed and washed, prior to export markets.
-MAC has development consent approval to operate until 30 June 2026 (PA 09-0062 MOD 1).
+MAC has modified consent approval to continue operations until 30 June 2030 (MP09\0062-MOD-2).
 Extraction to date has been occurring at a lesser intensity than the maximum rate authorised by the Project Approval.
 As a result, the progress of mining as at 2022 shows a different edge of footprint and rehabilitation progression.
-HVEC intends to apply to modify the Project Approval to extend mining operations until 30 June 2030, and to make consequential amendments including to the final landform.
 There are 12 mining and exploration leases and 2 subleases (Maxwell Infrastructure CL395 and CL229).